Neerja Modi School

-Neerja Modi School is a private co-educational day boarding school serving kindergarten to 12th grade in Jaipur, Rajasthan, India.
+Neerja Modi School is a private co-educational school serving kindergarten to 12th grade in Jaipur, Rajasthan, India.
 The school was built in 2001 by Shri Modi Shikshan Sansthan and has campuses spread across Rajasthan.

 The school hosts inter-school tournaments & teams participate at the district, state, and national levels in chess, squash, lawn tennis, badminton, athletics, basketball, football, archery, cricket, swimming, and table tennis.

 Academics

 Primary School - Nursery to Class 5

 The Primary School programme comprises Nursery, Lower and Upper Kindergarten (LKG and UKG) years and classes from Standard I to V. In classes Nursery to V, the school teaches a comprehensive curriculum by drawing on teaching programmes of CBSE.
-The International wing of the school offers the Cambridge International Primary Programme from classes 1 to 5.

 Middle School - Classes 6 to 8

 The Middle School Programme i.e. classes VI to VIII follow the NCERT curriculum.
-The international wing follows the Cambridge Lower Secondary Programme for classes 6-8.

 Secondary School - Classes 9 & 10

-The school offers the All India Secondary School Examination of CBSE and IGCSE Programme for classes IX and X.
+The school offers the All India Secondary School Examination of CBSE for classes IX and X.

 Post-Secondary School - Classes 11 & 12

-NMS offers the All India Senior Secondary Certificate Examination of CBSE and the IB Diploma Programme for students of classes XI and XII.
+NMS offers the All India Senior Secondary Certificate Examination of CBSE for students of classes XI and XII.

 Controversy

-2021 Udaipur branch incident

-In October 2021, a teacher at the Udaipur branch, Nafisa Atari, was dismissed from service after she allegedly celebrated Pakistan’s victory over India in a T20 World Cup cricket match on social media.
-According to reports, she had posted a WhatsApp status stating “Jeet gaye, we won.”
-When a parent questioned whether she supported Pakistan, she replied “Yes.”

-The post went viral, drawing criticism on social media and prompting protests from student and parent groups.
-Members of the Akhil Bharatiya Vidyarthi Parishad (ABVP) visited the school and demanded action against her, hoisting the national flag on campus in protest.

-The school management, run by the Sojatia Charitable Trust, terminated the teacher’s employment the following day, citing violation of institutional values.
-Atari later clarified that her post was taken “out of context,” explaining that her family had divided into teams supporting both India and Pakistan as part of a friendly competition during the match.